Apoorva-Datir/news-app/README.md

 # News App 📰
-## 📍 It is a user-friendly news app with trending news content in different categories🙌
+ 📍 It is a user-friendly news app with trending news content in different categories.

 <br>